 When most people contemplate the creation of their Last Will and Testament, they focus on decisions related to the gifts they will make within that Will.
 Consequently, appointing someone as the Executor of their estate is often an afterthought.
 In fact, failing to give sufficient thought to the choice of an Executor is one of the most common of all estate planning mistakes.
-To help you avoid making that mistake, an Overland Park estate planning attorney at Parman & Easterday offers tips on how to choose the right person as your Executor.
+To help you avoid making that mistake, an Oklahoma estate planning attorney at Parman & Easterday offers tips on how to choose the right person as your Executor.

 What Does an Executor Do?